easydns/chapps/README-API.md

 Welcome to the CHAPPS REST API.
 It is implemented in Python using FastAPI and SQLAlchemy.

-This document starts by discussing the naming conventions used througout the API, and lists the various categories of API routes.
+This document starts with a brief synopsis of the meaning and interactions of the various config objects managed by this API, followed by a discussion of the naming conventions used througout the API documentation, and finally a list the various categories of API routes.
 The API routes themselves are documented in the sections which follow.
 (These do not appear in the README-API.md file as they are generated automatically.)